luolinjia/en/_posts/2015-01-31-english-training-session-3.md

 - Chongqing
 ---

-> Agenda:
+**Agenda**:
-> - Homework Check
+- Homework Check
-> - English Accent
+- English Accent
->   - General intro.
+  - General intro.
->   - Indian accent
+  - Indian accent
-> - Skills Up
+- Skills Up
->   - How to grab key points of paragraph
+  - How to grab key points of paragraph
-> - Vocabulary Build-up
+- Vocabulary Build-up

 Maggie, my English Training tutor, spent 1h on checking the previous homework, so we had the poor time to study today's new key points.
 Never mind, I could also learnt some unknown English knowledge.

 e.g.

 - The difference between **version** and **edition**
   - **version** : A version of something is a particular form of it in which some details are different from earlier or later forms.
   - **edition** : An edition is the total number of copies of a particular book or newspaper that are printed at one time.